Warwick-Solar/scope/README.md

 $$E_{m}P_{m}^{1-\alpha} = \text{const,}$$

-where the parameter $\alpha$ is the power-law index used for charactersing the colour of noise in the Fourier analysis.
+where the parameter $\alpha$ is the power-law index used for characterising the colour of noise in the Fourier analysis.

 ![](./docs/source/_static/mc_emd_spectra.png)